Skip to content

 Possible exceptions

-If you have not configured your setup correctly, some exceptions might happen on indexing.
+If you haven't configured your setup correctly, some exceptions might happen on indexing.
 Here are the most common issues you may encounter:

 • Exception if Binary files in database have an invalid path prefix